kaligraffy/basiccryptmypi/README.md

 # basiccryptmypi
-basiccryptmypi - A really simple kali pi build script to make an encrypted RPi 4.
+basiccryptmypi - A really simple kali pi build script.
 With thanks to unixabg for the original script.

 THIS IS A WORK IN PROGRESS, DON'T DOWNLOAD UNLESS YOU ARE PREPARED TO TROUBLESHOOT

+PLEASE READ THIS BEFORE YOU USE THE SCRIPT.

 USAGE